wthayer/documents/docs/BR.md

 The CA SHALL implement a process that prevents an OU attribute from including a name, DBA, tradename, trademark, address, location, or other text that refers to a specific natural person or Legal Entity unless the CA has verified this information in accordance with Section 3.2 and the Certificate also contains subject:organizationName, subject:givenName, subject:surname, subject:localityName, and subject:countryName attributes, also verified in accordance with Section 3.2.2.1.

 j.
 Other Subject Attributes
-Other optional attributes MAY be present within the subject field.
-If present, other optional attributes MUST contain information that has been verified by the CA.
+Other attributes MAY be present within the subject field.
+If present, other attributes MUST contain information that has been verified by the CA.

 #### 7.1.4.3.
 Subject Information - Root Certificates and Subordinate CA Certificates
 By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.